Melbourne North Station, Victoria Police Cyberstalking Investigation (Earl de Blonville, alleged victim)

 The website at the center of the cyberstalking allegation is http://www.earldeblonville.net

 November 17, 2016 Constable Louise Colban takes a complaint from Earl de Blonville at the Melbourne North Criminal Investigation Unit (CIU) alleging that I, Kent Madin, am a cyberstalker and opens an investigation for cyberstalking.
 It appears that Mr. de Blonville failed to inform the Constable that two previous investigations on the same subject, by the Bozeman, Montana police and the Federal Bureau of Investigation (US) had both concluded there was no evidence of criminal behavior.

-November 28, 2016 Ten days later, Constable Colban formally requests that my hosting company remove a website of mine, earldeblonville.net, which is a compilation of research done on de Blonville's professional claims and career.
-Constable Colban characterizes the website as "defamatory" and that it is using private information without permission, specifically, Earl de Blonville's CV.
-None of those characterizations are true, as Constable Colban's Supervisor Senior Sergeant Rhonda Brown later admits.
+November 28, 2016 Ten days later, Constable Colban formally requests that my hosting company remove a website of mine, earldeblonville.net, which is a compilation of research done on de Blonville’s professional claims and career.
+Constable Colban characterizes the website as “defamatory” and a: that it is using private information without permission, specifically, Earl de Blonville’s CV and b: that de Blonville has previously contacted the hosting company making the same takedown request.
+None of those characterizations are true, as Constable Colban’s Supervisor Senior Sergeant Rhonda Brown later admits.

 November 28, 2016 I learn that I am being investigated for a major crime in Australia when my hosting company, following their standard policy, sends me a copy of Constable Colban’s request complete with official addresses and phone numbers of Victoria Police.
 The hosting company informs me that they only respond to a court order and suggest I deal directly with the person making the complaint.